 "You're a brave lady, Hilda Annersley!" murmured Matey.

 Hilda entered the San and turned down a side corridor, knocking on a door labelled Chaplain.
 It was opened immediately by Ian Stuart, the Chaplain for the San and the school.
 He was a tall, fair-haired man, a little older than Hilda, with impossibly green eyes that usually bore an amiable expression.
 Just now, though, they seemed rather worried, for he was not sure he was wise or sensitive enough to help his grieving friend.

 He had got to know Hilda and Nell well over the years since the school came, having had many interesting theological discussions with them, but never before had the Headmistress called on him for help for herself.
-He had seen the frozen state she was in at the Memorial Service and given her Communion while she was in the San, but she refused to open up to him or, indeed, to anyone.
+He had seen the frozen state she was in at the Memorial Service and given her Communion while she was in the San, but she refused to open up to him or, indeed, to anyone except Helen Graves.
 Now, looking into eyes filled with pain and sadness, he winged up a prayer for help.
 Guiding her to a chair in his pleasant, wood-panelled room, he settled himself opposite and saw her gazing out of the window.

-“I can see you’re in agony, Hilda.
+“I see you’re in agony, Hilda.
 Are you able to tell me what’s wrong?
 Is it just your grief, or is there more?”
 His voice very gentle.